Field manual

 The game lives in Slack.

-Commands, prompts, votes, night actions, and reveals all happen in team chat.
+Commands, prompts, mission submissions, claim ceremonies, votes, private actions, and reveals all happen in team chat.
 The browser is not the play surface.

 Browser administration